-2 Adaptive Scales CWT
+2. Adaptive Scales CWT

-In our earlier work [2], we adopted CWT to decompose the F0 contour into 30 temporal scales before training the F0 features using NNs.
+In our earlier work [15], we adopted CWT to decompose the F0 contour into 30 temporal scales before training the F0 features using NNs.
 The decomposed 30-dimensional features are linearly spaced scales, each separated by one-third of an octave.
 However, only the features that can represent the utterance, phrase, word, syllable, and phone levels are useful for training.
 Thus, in the current paper, we apply an adaptive scales method to decompose F0 features by wavelet transform before training them.
 As shown in the left part of Figure 1, there are three main steps in calculating the adaptive scales.
 1) Calculate the optimized duration for each temporal level using the extra data.
 2) We investigate the variability in each temporal level as a rich source of information for studying the degree of impact of every level in emotion conversion as a function of influencing strength, and 3) calculate adaptive scales with the influencing strength and optimized duration of each temporal level obtained in 1) and 2).
 The steps for processing details are described below.

-1) In order to calculate means and standard deviations of the duration of sentence, phrase, and word levels, we first perform segmentation in the extra neutral voice data.
+1) In order to find the optimized duration of sentence, phrase, and word levels, we first perform segmentation in the extra neutral voice data.
+As shown in Figure 2, means and standard deviations of the duration of the sentence, phrase, and word can be calculated from the pre-segmented data.
 We denote by $U[x^]$ and $\Gamma[x^]$ the mean and standard deviation of duration of each temporal level $x^, x^ \in X$, and X is the set $\{X_s, X_p, X_w, X{syl}, X{pho}\}$, which represents the duration of five temporal levels.
-According to [3], the average duration of non-emphasized syllables was found to be 50ms and 180ms, and that of phone levels was 20ms to 40ms.
+According to [16], the average duration of non-emphasized syllables was found to be 50ms to 180ms, and that of phone levels was 20ms to 40ms.
 Therefore, we set the mean of the syllable level $U[X{syl}]$ to 115ms, the middle values between 50ms and 180ms, and phone level $U[X{pho}]$ to 30ms.
 The standard deviation $\Gamma[X{syl}]$ is set to 65ms and $\Gamma[X{pho}]$ is 10ms.